 Track iPhone 13 Rumors

-If you’re interested in buying one of Apple’s 2021 iPhones in the fall, you’ll want to track the latest rumors as we push toward their release date.
+If you’re interested in buying Apple’s iPhone 13 in the fall, you’ll want to track the latest rumors as we push toward their release date.

 Apple will do its best to keep iPhone 13 details under wraps, but leaks are inevitable.
 We’ve already seen rumors outline potential iPhone 13 features and we’ll see plenty more as the year goes on.